 Expertise: Immigration policy, refugee policy

-Philip is active in local D.C.-area immigration and refugee causes and serves on the national board of directors of the refugee organization HIAS.
+Wolgin is active in local Washington, D.C.-area immigration and refugee causes and serves on the national board of directors of the refugee organization HIAS.
 His work has been published in peer-reviewed journals such as International Migration Review and The Journal of Interdisciplinary History, as well as in online publications such as The Huffington Post.

 By Philip E. Wolgin

 |Latinos Voice Continued Concerns About S.B.
 1070||Center for American Progress Action||August 3, 2012|

 |Romney’s Latino Problem||Center for American Progress Action||July 31, 2012|

 |Nightmare Ahead: What a Romney-Rubio Presidency Would Mean for Immigration||Center for American Progress Action||April 11, 2012|

 |History Repeats Itself as Romney Takes a Hardline on Immigration||Center for American Progress Action||January 24, 2012|